romain-gilliotte/you-shall-pass/README.md

 - It is strictly typed with Typescript.
 - It is fully unit tested.

-# How does it work
+# How does it works

 With `you-shall-pass`, there are no roles and resources, all of your permissions are defined in a single "Permission Graph".